The image shows a small river and residential buildings in Leiden, the Netherlands.

 The faculty of Archaeology in Leiden

-The first day, I took a trip to the faculty of Archaeology (yes, not a department or an institute, it is a faculty) in Leiden.
-They are residing in a (I think) only 10 year old building and occupying several floors.
-It is a very open building and in my opinion super student friendly.
-In the cafeteria part, students were playing the piano, others were studying.
-The walls in the building are painted with profiles from Dutch excavations and I was told, students practice their drawing skills with them.
+The first day I went to the Faculty of Archaeology (yes, not a department or an institute, it is a faculty) in Leiden.
+They are located in a (I think) only 10 year old building and occupy several floors.
+It is a very open building and in my opinion very student-friendly.
+In the cafeteria part of the building some students were playing the piano, others were studying.
+The walls in the building are painted with profiles from Dutch excavations and I was told that students use them to practise their drawing skills.

-The faculty is a bit outside of the city centre of Leiden, but it isn’t that bad actually.
-I walked there in 15 minutes, but if I would have taken the bike (like everyone else in the Netherlands) than it would have been only five minutes.
-I was super impressed by the building and the offices inside.
-It has a very nice atmosphere and people were super friendly.
+The faculty is a bit outside the centre of Leiden, but it’s not too bad.
+I walked there in 15 minutes, but if I had cycled (like everyone else in the Netherlands) it would have been five minutes.
+I was really impressed by the building and the offices inside.
+It has a very nice atmosphere and the people were super friendly.

 The Rijksmuseum von Oudheden